ArijitGuha-Begineer/E-Product-Advisor/README.md

-# Hackfest-2021
+# E-Product Advisor

-Here are the primary and secondary ideas our team had worked upon during the Hackfest Event 2021 primary idea= "E-product advisor" secondary idea= "Infopine"
+Here is the primary  our team had worked upon during the Hackfest Event 2021 primary idea= "E-product advisor"

 #Team Members and their git repo: